 Tips for Parent-Teacher Conferences

 Parent-teacher conferences are great opportunities to learn how your student is progressing in school while also building rapport with teachers.
-And since conferences have to be kept short, you have to be prepared in order to make the most of each minute.
-As you prepare for Parent-Teacher Conferences in Florence One, here are some things to keep in mind:
+Since conferences have to be kept short, one must be prepared in order to make the most of each minute.
+As you prepare for Parent-Teacher Conference Day in Florence 1 Schools which will be held on Tuesday, October 29 from 2:00 p.m. until 6:00 p.m. here are some things to keep in mind:

 Before the conference:

 - Talk to your student about recent grades.
 What concerns and questions do you both have about them?

 - Check your student’s homework yourself to see where his/her challenges are.

 - Listen to your student talk about school so you can see things from his/her perspective.